wessport/Geoalchemist/content/post/five_normal_forms.md

 For instance every time we store data concerning the `Coffee_ID`, we also repeatedly include the `Coffee_Name`.
 If we decide to rebrand a particular coffee and introduce a new name later on, every old name of the rebranded coffee has to be replaced.
 Furthermore, if we currently don’t have a particular coffee on hand, when we lose that `Coffee_ID` value we also lose the name of the coffee.

 Partial dependencies can be addressed by creating a new table.
 Take the determinant in the troublesome partial dependency and copy it to a new table (think cmd-c).
 Then take the dependent attribute and cut it (cmd-x) to the new table you just created.

+{{< alert warning no-icon >}}
 It's important that you leave a copy of the determinant behind as a foreign key - otherwise you lose the relationship between the two tables.
+{{< /alert >}}

 <!--Table3-->
 {{< image classes="fancybox center fig-100" src="https://res.cloudinary.com/wessport/image/upload/v1517092035/Table3_jkysab.png" thumbnail="https://res.cloudinary.com/wessport/image/upload/v1517092035/Table3_jkysab.png" title="Table 3">}}